codybuell/shellbot/README.md

 ===USER===
 ```

 If a transcript does not start with a System section, then the default System prompt is used.
+The default prompt can be customized with contents from a file passed as a first argument to the executable.

+To override the default Anthropic model (`claude-3-5-sonnet-20241022`), specify the desired model via the `ANTHROPIC_MODEL` environment variable.

+To override the default OpenAI model (`gpt-4o`), set the `OPENAPI_MODEL` environment variable to the desired value.

 ## Installation